 This course demonstrates how to approach the task of developing an embedded software and system for a range of applications based on practical applications.
-Topics include: the analysis of requirements for system design, the selection of processor hardware, and off-the-shelf components for hardware and software, the use of realtime operating systems, interrupt handlers, multitasking, memory management, data conditioning and programming languages are considered.
-As the design is implemented in code, another set of tools is used for testing and integration.
-The use of source level debuggers, in-circuit emulation and choices of host versus target platforms are covered.
-Pre-requisite: CE460
+Topics include: the analysis of requirements for system design, the selection of processor hardware, and off-the-shelf components for hardware and software, the use of realtime operating systems, interrupt handlers, multitasking, conditioning memory management, data programming languages are considered.
+As the design is implemented in code, another set of tools is used for The use of source level testing and integration. debuggers, in-circuit emulation and choices of host versus target platforms are covered.